 Furthermore, Gary no longer grows and eats vegetables from his rooftop garden due to the pollution from the facility which is monitored by the EPA and has failed to meet state air quality standards.

-We captured a video of Gary’s story and have posted it below as well as via the SEEKJOY community facebook page (click to view on fb).
+We captured a video of Gary’s story and have posted it below as well as via the SEEKJOY community facebook page (link at bottom of post).